 Many athletes fail tests because of the supplement products they use.

-- Supplements can be contaminated with banned substances during the manufacturing process
+Products can become contaminated with prohibited substances during the manufacturing process

-WADA, UK Anti-Doping or other anti-doping organisations do not endorse or approve supplement products, and any product claiming it is ‘safe for athletes to take’ should be used with extreme caution.
+WADA, UKAD or any other anti-doping organisation is not able to endorse or approve supplement products, and any product claiming it is ‘safe for athletes to take’ should be used with extreme caution.
 If a company claims their product has been approved and/or certified by WADA or UKAD, this statement is inaccurate.

 What you should do